MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 The screenshot in this section shows a simple application to answer any question specified in the instruction text box.

 To bind the **Create text with GPT** model to a control, identify an event of the control that you want to invoke the model prediction.
-In this case, we are binding the model to the **Generate Text** button and the **OnSelect** event on the button.
+In this case, we're binding the model to the **Generate Text** button and the **OnSelect** event on the button.
 The result is that whenever the button is selected, the **OnSelect** event is triggered, which triggers the Power Fx function mentioned here.

 1. On the list of icons to the left, select **Tree view**.